 The hearing test, tympanometry and videonystagmography will be performed while you are sitting down.
 You will be asked to lie down on a bed for the caloric test.

-• Hearing test –The hearing and balance functions of your inner ear are closely related.
+• The hearing and balance functions of your inner ear are closely related.
 Your hearing will be tested if it has not been done recently.
 During the test you will hear a range of tones through headphones.
+You will be asked to press a button every time you hear these tones.

-• Tympanometry – This will test the condition of your middle ear and mobility of your ear drum (tympanic membrane).
+• This will test the condition of your middle ear and mobility of your ear drum (tympanic membrane).
 A soft tip is placed into your ear canal.
 You will feel a slight pressure for a few seconds and hear a tone.

 Before your appointment